 After my 10-hour flight from Lisbon to Brasilia, a clumsy request for a subway sandwich in the little Portuguese I learned 5 minutes earlier, and another 2-hour flight later, I finally arrived at my destination: Florianopolis.
-An island, ultimately bigger than I expected, but miniscule when compared to the whole of Brazil.
+An island, ultimately bigger than I expected.
+But miniscule when compared to the whole of Brazil.
 Eventually a local friend would tell me, that Brazil, as the fifth-largest country in the world, has so many people with different language backgrounds, cultures and customs that he felt as if he was a foreigner when travelling from one state to another.

 From the AIESEC website’s description I could not gain much information on what I would ultimately do, other than that it had to do with marketing.
 So, before arriving at my workplace I tried not to form too high expectations.
 How much the work would eventually exceed my expectations, I could not remotely have imagined.

-At the end of the day, I would lie if I would say it was not exhausting at times to juggle from playing with the children to calming them down when upset – in Portuguese -, to trying to silence them when somebody was explaining a task.
+At the end of the day, I would lie if I would say it was not exhausting at times.
+Juggling playing with the children to calming them down when upset – in Portuguese -, to trying to silence them when somebody was explaining a task.
 All while taking pictures and videos.
 Nevertheless, I was amazed by how much the children would burst with energy, enthusiasm and creativity, and the impact that had on me personally.
 Running around with the children, playing hide-and-seek or simply teaching them how to make a handstand brought so much joy and beautiful smiles on their faces, that it was worth the occasional aching muscles in the evening.

 …this volunteering experience created altogether a really warm and loving place in my heart for Brazil and its people.
 I have learned what should be at the core of my existence (health, relationships and learning) and how I want to contribute to a better future for not only my potential children but the children of the world.
 Doubtlessly, there have also been challenging moments, which lead me to struggle and re-think where I stand and what person I want to be.
 But altogether, this experience has done an amazing job in guiding me in the right direction.